 The Trust continues to set a centralised main budget through GAG pooling, to allow for cost savings and efficiencies to be made.
-Each school has autonomy over their curriculum spend, as well as restricted pots such as Pupil Premium.
-As a result, reserves are pooled to one main Portico fund.
+Each Academy has autonomy over their curriculum spend, as well as restricted pots such as Pupil Premium.
+As a result, unrestricted reserves are pooled to one main Trust fund.